This page provides information about how film classification works in Canada. Tim’s film work includes:

 - Essays and publications

-- Blog posts on censorship and classification in Canada
+- Blog posts on current and historical censorship and classification in Canada

 Film Classification in Canada